jorendorff/tabletop-games/identifamy.md

 points from drawing them.
 And you can get up to 30 points for having role-played your traits properly, so the others draw good pictures of you.
 That makes a maximum score of 60.
 If there's a bonus character, you can get up to 70.
 (In practice, it's hard.
-A total score of (untested) 35 is typically game-winning.)
+Even in a long game, where everyone gets plenty of time to reveal their character, a total score of 44 can be game-winning.
+Shorter games will score lower.)

 ----